weilueluo/Pictures-to-Picture/README.md

 # Pictures-To-Picture
+> this repo is deprecated in favor of https://github.com/Redcxx/Mosaic-Pics
 ---
 ### build a picture from other pictures xD
 ### First run is slow and as it will create a database in current directory, database settings available in settings.py.
 Subsequent run will be much faster